Home Inspection FAQs: Answers to 19 Common Questions

 15. Can the seller attend the home inspection?

 It's customary for sellers to fix items that either (A) interfere with the proper function of the home, or (B) pose some kind of safety risk.
-For example, you should always ask for repairs to faulty electrical systems, a sink disposal that doesn't work, etc.
+For example, you should always ask for repairs to faulty electrical systems, a garbage disposal that doesn't work, etc.

-And remember, the worst the sellers can do is say no. So when in doubt, ask for the repair.
+Remember, the worst the sellers can do is say no. So when in doubt, ask for the repair.

 Yes, if you include such a contingency in your purchase agreement.
 We recommend that you put this kind of contingency in the agreement.
 This allows you to back out of the deal if the inspector finds something that is unacceptable to you.

-No. Not usually.
+No, not usually.
 As the buyer, you're the one paying for the inspection.
 So the report is your property.
 The only thing the seller gets is your repair request (if you make one).

-21. Do I need an extra inspection when using an FHA home loan?
+19. Do I need an extra inspection when using an FHA home loan?

 You don't need an extra inspection, but you'll probably have a more thorough one.
 The Department of Housing and Urban Development (HUD) has minimum property standards for the FHA loan program.
 Some of their requirements go above and beyond the basic home inspection.
 Most of these are safety-related items.
 You can get a full list of their minimum property standards on the HUD website.